casper-network/docs/source/docs/casper/developers/cli/installing-contracts.md

 # Installing Smart Contracts and Querying Global State

-This tutorial is a continuation of the [Smart Contracts on Casper](../writing-onchain-code/simple-contract.md) guide, and covers the installation of Casper contracts using the [Casper command-line client](../prerequisites.md#the-casper-command-line-client) and the `put-deploy` command.
+This document details the process of installing [Casper smart contracts](../writing-onchain-code/simple-contract.md) using the [Casper command-line client](../prerequisites.md#the-casper-command-line-client) and the `put-deploy` command.

 ## Prerequisites